Why is there little or no reference in books about the influence of the Assyrians and Persians in Egyptian history?

 Babylon was 'found' in the early nineteenth century, Claudius James Rich visited 'Babylon' and wrote: Memoirs on the ruins of Babylon in 1818.
 It was published in London in 1839- Google books has it as a free download.

-The 'Assyrian' language, cuneiform, began to be deciphered in 1857 and approximately one hundred years latter scholars began to publish books about 'Babylonian' mathematics, the sudden increase in Greek knowledge was explained as a result of Alexander the Great's conquest of 'Persia'.
+The 'Assyrian' language recorded in cuneiform, began to be deciphered in 1857 and approximately one hundred years latter scholars began to publish books about 'Babylonian' mathematics.
+But the idea of a spreading out or diffusion of ideas, a cultural exchange wasn't as convincing to people as the idea that Greek knowledge was a result of Alexander the Great's conquest of 'Persia'.

-But even today I read modern articles and books insisting upon a kind of cultural purity: books and articles that do not consider the probability that an influx of first Assyrians and then Persians (including rule by a Persian king) could possibly have any effect at all upon an existing culture!
+I'm still reading modern articles and books insisting upon a kind of cultural purity: books and articles that do not consider the probability that Assyrian and Persians (including rule by a Persian king) could possibly have any effect at all upon Egyptian myth!

 The term: Axial Age came from Karl Jaspers in his book: Vom Ursprung und Ziel der Geschichte (The Origin and Goal of History) written in 1949.
 The Axial Age, according to Karl Jaspers, is the period between 800 to 200 B.C.E.